Invasion Percolation on Power-Law Branching Processes: Volume of finite forests attached to the backbone

 We conclude from Lemma~\ref{lem:limiting_distr_Dbk_alpha>2} that $D_{v_k}^\star\xrightarrow{d}X^{\star\star}$ is tight, so that $D_{v_k}^\star/\sqrt{n}\convp 0$.
 Thus, by conditional independence of $Q_n$ and $D_{v_k}^\star$ on $W_k$ and by the central limit theorem,

 Then

 where $Z$ a standard normally distributed random variable and $\sigma^2=\var[X]$.
-We note convergence is uniformly in $a$, for which we refer to \apref{D.2}{app:sec_uniform_conv} for more details.
+We note that this convergence is uniform in $a$, for which we refer to \aprefb{4}{app:sec_uniform_conv} for more details.
 Thus, by the Portmanteau theorem,

-This result is also uniformly in $a$ on bounded intervals.
-Whilst intuitive, this is not directly obvious, and were refer to \apref{D.2}{app:sec_uniform_conv} for a detailed argument.
-Recalling $n=\lceil x k^2\rceil,$ this leads to,
+Whilst intuitive, this is not directly obvious, and we refer to \aprefb{4}{app:sec_uniform_conv} for a detailed argument.
+Recalling $n=\lceil x k^2\rceil,$ this leads to

 where